nbicocchi/learn-microservices/modules/tools/labs/README.md

 - Create a new Maven project using [Spring Initializr](https://start.spring.io/).
 - Add dependencies for Spring Boot (e.g., `spring-boot-starter-web`) and JUnit (e.g., `junit-jupiter`) to the `pom.xml` file.
 - Create a simple RESTful web service that returns a greeting message at the `/greet` endpoint.
-- Use Maven commands (`mvn clean`, `mvn install`) to build the project and ensure all dependencies are resolved correctly.
+- Use Maven commands (`mvn clean`, `mvn package`) to build the project and ensure all dependencies are resolved correctly.
-- Use Maven the show the dependency tree.

 ## Lab 2: Building a Spring Boot Application
 **Objective:** Develop a Spring Boot application with various components and configurations.